 - Salary continuance insurance

-The ability to produce a steady stream of income is your most valuable asset.
+The ability to have a steady income is one of your most valuable assets.
 Unlike other types of life insurance, which provide cover for things like death and permanent disablement, wage insurance helps you manage your regular expenses so you can stay on top of things financially if illness or injury forces you out of work.

 |Benefit||A lump sum paid upon death or diagnosis of terminal illness.||Paid as an ongoing benefit, usually monthly, and typically covering 75% of regular income|